 How does domestic violence affect a child custody hearing?

-When deciding who will have physical custody and the amount of parenting time that will be allotted to each parent there are, of course, numerous considerations a judge takes into account, not the least of which is whether domestic violence was present in the home, as well as its effect on the child.
-The main consideration a judge takes into account in New Jersey is always the “best interest of the child” standard.
+When deciding who will have physical custody and the amount of parenting time that will be allotted to each parent, there are, of course, numerous considerations a judge takes into account, not the least of which is whether domestic violence was present in the home, as well as its effect on the child.
+The main consideration a judge considers in New Jersey is always the “best interest of the child” standard.
 It is important to note that New Jersey law requires a judge to consider domestic violence history as a key factor in the child custody proceeding.
 Judges will also consider:

 - The child’s needs, including their physical safety, educational opportunity, and emotional wellbeing